KakuleMalambo/Voice-Assistant/README.md

+# DESCRIPTION
+The Voice Assistant is an intelligent, web-based assistant that combines real-time voice interaction with smart home control capabilities and internet search functionality.
+It's a platform where conversational AI meets practical utility, enabling users to get information from the web, control home temperatures, and check weather conditions through natural voice commands.
+The Voice Assistant simplifies everyday tasks by providing a hands-free interface to digital information and smart home control, all within a seamless web-based system.

 # FRONTEND
 <img src="./.github/assets/app-icon.png" alt="Voice Assistant App Icon" width="100" height="100">

 # Web Voice Assistant

-The Voice Assistant is an intelligent, web-based assistant that combines real-time voice interaction with smart home control capabilities and internet search functionality.
-It's a platform where conversational AI meets practical utility—enabling users to get information from the web, control home temperatures, and check weather conditions through natural voice commands.
-The Voice Assistant simplifies everyday tasks by providing a hands-free interface to digital information and smart home control, all within a seamless web-based system.

 This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents/overview/) that provides a simple voice interface using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).